jakesorce/clubhouse_ruby/README.md

 clubhouse = ClubhouseRuby::Clubhouse.new(<YOUR CLUBHOUSE API TOKEN>, response_format: :csv)
 ```

-Then call methods on the object matching the resource(s) and action you are
+Then, call methods on the object matching the resource(s) and action you are
-interested in:
+interested in.
+For example, if you want to list all available epics, you need to
+access the endpoint at https://api.clubhouse.io/api/v1/epics.
+The
+clubhouse_ruby gem uses an explicit action:

 ```ruby
 clubhouse.epics.list